dogi/ole--vagrant-bells/README.md

 You need to manually install git, virtualbox, and vagrant via internet from the installation links provided above.
 To use virtualbox  and Git in the command line you have to make sure they are in your system Path.

 Git has 3 options for path evnironment>> 3 options
-- The first option is to____
+- The first option is to use Git Bash only.
+Git commands can only be used with Git Bash.
-- the second option is to __ this will autmatically ad git
-- the thrids option is to ___ like the seonc optnion, this will autmacticallty add git
+- the second option is to run Git from the default Windows command prompt.
+This will add Git to your path.
+- the third option is the same as the second one but it also adds unix commands and tools.

+The first option is makes the least changes to your system and is the safest option.
+However, the other two options are more convenient.

 ![pic](http://i.stack.imgur.com/5szjG.png)